 What are the symptoms of uterine cancer?

 Signs of uterine cancer can resemble those of many conditions.
 That’s especially true of other conditions affecting reproductive organs.
 If you notice unusual pain, leaking or bleeding, talk to your healthcare provider.
-An accurate diagnosis is important so you can get the right treatment.
+An accurate diagnosis is important so you can get the proper treatment.

 Symptoms of endometrial cancer or uterine sarcoma include:

-- Vaginal bleeding between periods in women before menopause.
+- Vaginal bleeding between periods before menopause.